erizov/Professor/semester_3/lecture_12_ml_algorithms/naive_bayes/README.md

 ### Application

 5. Can you implement Naive Bayes from memory without looking at the code?
-6. What real-world problem could you solve using Naive Bayes?
+6. What real-world problem could youaddresse using Naive Bayes?

 ### Debugging

 7. What are the most common mistakes when implementing Naive Bayes?
 8. How would you test your Naive Bayes implementation?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization